pr01og/upwork_test_answers/swift_test.md

   * var
   * property

-102. What is the output of this segment of code:
+102. What is the output of this segment of code
   >var x = 0
-  for index in 1…5 {
+  for index in 1...5 {
   ++x
   }
   print("\(x)")